- Sales performance goals in 2026 set clear, measurable targets aligning team actions with revenue growth and long-term business success.

 Companies use tools and dashboards to track progress in real time.
 Strategic goal setting directly impacts sales success and long-term growth.

-But most teams get them wrong because they:
+Most teams get them wrong because they:

 To get them right, teams should: